Active Projects

 Funding period: 2020 - 2021

-This project is creating an international task force to advise the food industry in Bangladesh, Cambodia, Kenya, Nepal, and Senegal on coronavirus pandemic food system challenges.
+This project created an international task force to advise the food industry in Bangladesh, Cambodia, Kenya, Nepal, and Senegal on coronavirus pandemic food system challenges.

 Past